fluent/fluent-bit/CONTRIBUTING.md

 ## Release branches

-Fluent Bit follow this general branching strategy:
+Fluent Bit follows this general branching strategy:

 * `master` is the next major version (not yet released)
 * `<major>` is the branch for an existing stable release